tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### Should I limit how much dubbed content I immerse with?
 What are the downsides of dubbed content?

+A have a few points regarding this.

-First, it's pretty hard to find dubbed content compared to native content in case of Japanese.
+* It's pretty hard to find dubbed content compared to native content in case of Japanese.
-You can probably do it if you use some paid platform, but torrents contain almost nothing.
+There are sites with dubbed American movies, but their libraries are rather small.
-Second, Japanese has an abundance of native content so there's no need to substitute it with dubbed content.
+* Japanese has an abundance of native content.
+There's absolutely no need to substitute it with dubbed content.
 It's not a problem for other languages either.
 For example, I was surprised how many television dramas exist in Russian, probably even more than in Japanese, and they make new ones every month.

-Any dubbed content is stripped of basically all cultural interaction, it's just pure language.
+* Any dubbed content is stripped of basically all cultural interaction, it's just pure language.
 You're going to miss out on all the body language, gestures, concepts unique to the country.

 Taking this into account, dubbed content is not as good as native content, and I advise you limit how much you use it in your immersion.
+But keep in mind that real Japanese people watch dubs.
+It is fun.

 ### How to look up words on web pages?